MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start-howto-vm-python.md

     sudo apt-get -y install python3 python3-venv python3-dev
     ```

 3. Validate your installation.
-Still connected to your VM in your SSH session, enter the following command:
+While you're still connected to your VM in your SSH session, enter the following command:

     ```bash
         python -version